vblanco20-1/HoverGame/README.md

 To detect the destruction of the 5 total crystals, the LevelBlueprint attaches an event to the GameInstance “OnDeath” event.
 It also connects directly to the specific crystals OnDeath event from the DamageComponent, to remove the quest marker of that specific crystal.

 # INTERFACE:
-The game has a main menu which is a very simple map selection, with buttons to start a normal game, a peaceful game, or to exit.
+The game has a main menu which is a very simple map selection, with buttons to start a normal game, a peaceful game ( freeroam ), or to exit.
 The menus go into UI input mode which shows the mouse pointer, so that the player can click the buttons.

 In-game, the hovercraft pawn creates a game widget and adds it to the view.
 This widget holds the health bar ,the target reticle, and the message list.
 The target reticle is a hitmarker widget with the hitmarker logic related.
 The main in-game widget is connected to events in the GameInstance, and uses the Damage event to trigger the hitmarker animation.
 Its also connected to the Message event in the GameInstance, and it shows the message on the screen when that happens.
 If the player presses ESC or Backspace while in-game, it enters a pause.
 The pause pauses the game and shows a pause UI with buttons for continue or exit.